 At the beginning of the 2oth century, Antalya was a small harbor, unsafe for vessels in the winter.
 It was a mostly agricultural area, exporting wheat, flour, timber, charcoal and sesame seeds.

 Starting from the 1970s, Antalya has transformed from a small agricultural town into a big metropolitan city.
-Much of this has been due to the fast development of tourism industry, which expanded particularly in the 21st century.
+Much of this has been due to the fast development of the tourism industry, which expanded particularly in the 21st century.

 It is the largest international sea resort on Turkish Riviera.
 Tourism has increased due to large-scale development.
 Summers are sweltering.
 Winter months are both mild and rainy.

 Architecture in Antalya is both beautiful and truly ancient.
-It dates back to early Hellenistic Times.
+It dates back to the early Hellenistic Times.
 You’ll discover influences of Turkish-Islam around the many major mosques, masjids, madrasas, and Turkish baths scattered throughout the city.
 Don’t miss Hadrian’s Gate, City Walls, and The Clock Tower.
 Tunek Tepe Hill is also a must.
-You will enjoy both serene and scenic beauty at the Duden Waterfalls.
+You will enjoy both the serene and scenic beauty at the Duden Waterfalls.

 If you are into museums, don’t miss Antalya’s most famous ones.
 In 2007 the Mediterranean Civilization Research Center opened Kaleiçi Museum in the city.
 The Antalya Toy Museum was opened in 2011.
 Suna & İnan Kıraç Kaleiçi Museum is an ethnographic facility.
 Also, Atatürk’s House Museum will be quite interesting to visit.

 Visit Antalya to enjoy perfect weather, unique architecture, and ancient monuments.

 September 2, 2016 12:00 am Leave your thoughts